Miesjell/2AMC15_G16/README.md

     --iter ITER                Number of iterations to go through.
 Should be integer. (int, default=1000) --random_seed RANDOM_SEED  Random seed value for the environment. (int, default=0) --episodes                 Number of training loops to go through.
-Should be integer. (int, default=3000)
+Should be integer. (int, default=3000) --agent_size               The size of the agent in our environment.
+Should be an integer (int, default=1.0)
     ```

    This will generate: